 Knowledge, skills, and abilities in the following areas:

-Ability to establish and maintain professional working relationships with those contacted in the course of work.
+Ability to establish and maintain effective working relationships with supervisor, co-workers, other employees and the public.

 Chosen candidates will be required to provide proof of licenses, certifications, and education required for this position.
 Candidates will also be subject to qualifying pre-employment processes, including medical examination, drug/alcohol screen, employment verification, and criminal background check.